Bryangyw/1DREADME/README.md

 # Minimax visualizer
-It is required for this game to use the minimax score visualization tool for TicTacToe.
+The minimax score visualization tool for TicTacToe

 ## Problem Statement
 **Context**: This TicTacToe game is aimed at pairs, all who need to learn optimal strategy.
 A software that tests users their understanding of predictability and problem-solving could enhance their cognitive abilities.
 If with a partner, a better conception of the other player is formed after seeing what strategy the other person uses in the game.